jediracer/Credit_Risk_Analysis/README.md

 	![SMOTE Oversampling](https://github.com/jediracer/Credit_Risk_Analysis/blob/main/images/SMOTE_Oversampling.png)

-	- The balanced accuracy for the SMOTE Oversampling model is 63.15%, similar to the Oversampling accuracy.
+	- The balanced accuracy for the SMOTE Oversampling model is 63.15%, similar to the accuracy of the Oversampling model.
 The precision and recall is also nearly identical to the Oversampling model.

 - Undersampling
 	- Undersampling Imbalanced Classification Report